A home from home

 What's the accommodation like?

 Colleges have a variety of accommodation available – rooms vary from medieval to modern, and you usually have a choice of en suite or shared bathroom facilities.
-Whatever the style, you have a room of your own, and access to a shared kitchen and laundry room.
-All Colleges provide a library and computer suite too.
+Whatever the style, you have a room of your own and access to a shared kitchen and laundry room.
+All Colleges provide a library and computer suite too (see also Facilities and resources).

 Somewhere to relax

 The main social hub of every College is its common room and bar (also known as a JCR, or Junior Common/Combination Room).
 Many offer TVs, newspapers, pool tables or computer games.
-Colleges have a wide range of sports and music facilities too – such as playing elds, gyms, practice rooms and performance venues.
+Colleges have a wide range of sports and music facilities too – such as playing fields, gyms, practice rooms and performance venues (see also Sport and Music).

 Somewhere to eat

 At Cambridge, you don’t have to choose between ‘catered’ or ‘self-catered’ accommodation.
-Basic self-catering facilities are available if you want to cook for yourself, and all Colleges provide dining facilities where you can buy cafeteria-style meals as well as three-course dinners (known as ‘formal halls’) at a reasonable price.
-The Colleges encourage communal dining; it’s a chance to catch up with friends and meet new people.
-A small number of Colleges require you to have a certain number of meals in the Buttery or dining hall each term.
+Basic self-catering facilities are available if you want to cook for yourself, and all Colleges provide dining facilities where you can buy cafeteria-style meals as well as three-course dinners (known as ‘formal halls’) at a reasonable price (see also Living costs).

 Every College has a team of Porters to maintain the safety and security of staff and students.
 One of the linchpins of College life, the Porters are often a first point of call about any problems in College or if you need any information.